philippinespire/pire_ssl_data_processing/README.md

 #### SPAdes **continue** option

-Did your assembly failed after it was running correctly?
-Sometimes the assembly process will quit after sometime of running most likely due to lack of memory.
+Did your assembly fail after it was running correctly?
+Sometimes the assembly process will quit after some time of running most likely due to lack of memory.
 One of the most useful options of SPAdes is the `continue` flag which basically recognizes where your assembly left off and restarts the process in the same spot again saving you hours or days of work.
 This will only help you if SPAdes was already running successfully.
-So if your assembly failed withing minutes, there is probably a problem with the run and `continue` will just fail too.
+So if your assembly failed within minutes, there is probably a problem with the run and `continue` will just fail too.
 Check the out files first.
 If it failed after several hours or days, continue might be your best friend here.

 I have already built in the continue option within the [runSPADEShimem_R1R2_noisolate.sbatch](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/runSPADEShimem_R1R2_noisolate.sbatch) script.
 To run, first move inside the directory of the assembly that failed and then execute the same command but changing the specified library for "continue".